 Currently, we have core maintainers for the following projects in the ecosystem and are able to have significant influence on the direction of the project:

 - Ruby (the original Pact!)

-- This is also used as the engine for Pact JS, PHP, Python, .NET, Swift and Go
+- This is also used as the legacy core engine for PHP, Python and other languages

 - The Pact Specification (where our interop standards are defined)

 - Including the client language, core engine and plugin framework